skafdasschaf/lilypond-tools/README.md

 - version … (-> `\MetadataVersion`)
 - … date … (-> `\MetadataDate`)
 - … and checksum of HEAD or the most recent tag (-> `\MetadataChecksum`)
+- a link to the score PDF in the current release, represented as a QR code made by PGF macros (-> `\MetadataQRCode`)

 Furthermore, the subcommand reads the LilyPond version from the output of `lilypond --version` (-> `\MetadataLilypondVersion`) and the EES Tools version from the most recent tag of the repository in `$EES_TOOLS_PATH` (-> `\MetadataEESToolsVersion`).